manusa/mnmenu/README.md

 This is a very simple and straightforward plugin.
 It's still a work in progress project with more features to come, so check for updates to see what's new in upcoming versions.

+The aim of the project is to create a very simple to style dropdown menu.
+You can create a totally styled menu in less than 100 line css sheet

 ##Requirements

 This is a [JQuery](http://jquery.com/) plugin, so obviously it requires the jquery library.